jorgebucaran/fisher/README.md

 ### Discoverability

 For simplicity and flexibility, Fisher doesn't make use of a central repository of plugins.
 However, that doesn't mean discovering new plugins should be hard.
-One convention most popular Fisher plugins follow is tagging the GitHub repository with the topic [fish-plugin](https://github.com/topics/fish-plugin), which puts it on a sortable page containing other Fisher plugins.
+One convention most popular Fisher plugins follow is [classifying](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) the GitHub repository with the topic [fish-plugin](https://github.com/topics/fish-plugin), which puts it on a sortable page containing other Fisher plugins.

 ## Acknowledgments